Breastfeeding in public: France

 Public breastfeeding is legal and widely accepted.

 Germany

 While public breastfeeding is widely accepted, especially since the Movement of 1968 when public "Nurse-Ins" (Still-Inns) were common, there is no legislation that specifically addresses breastfeeding in public.

 Paragraph 2 Article 6 of the Basic Law for the Federal Republic of Germany provides that "the care and upbringing of children as the natural right of parents" while paragraph 4 "entitles every mother to the protection and care of the community".

 Iceland

 Public breastfeeding is widespread and uncontroversial.

 Italy

-In Italy, public breastfeeding is legal and accepted by many.
-In Italy, many mothers do not comply with breastfeeding recommendations.
-The promotion and support of breastfeeding is still necessary in Italy and still needs to be monitored with representative data.
-Actions should aim at empowering women, reducing social inequalities and improving practices in hospitals and maternal care services which encourage breastfeeding.
+In Italy, there is no law against public breastfeeding, but reactions to it vary in different communities.
+Some people regard it as embarrassing or taboo and this can lead mothers avoiding breastfeeding while in public places.
+In order to do this they express milk at home for later use, replace it with infant formula, or restrict and reduce their time away from home.